mike-sierra/deotp/prog/syntax_py.md

 ## Comments

     #!/usr/bin/python

     # This is a comment.

     """
-    All work and no play makes jack a dull boy.
-All work and no play makes jack a dull boy.
-All work and no play makes jack a dull boy.
-All work and no play makes jack a dull boy.
+    All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
     """

     print "Hello World!" # This is also a comment